4dn-dcic/Rpairix/README.md

 library(devtools)
 document()
 ```
 Individual R functions are written and documented in `R/`.
 The `src/rpairixlib.c` is the main C source file.
-Data files are under `data/`.
+Raw data files are under `inst/`.